mattermost/docs/source/deploy/mobile-app-changelog.md

  - iPhone 5s devices and later with iOS 12.1+ is required.

 ### Improvements
- - Calls: implemented WebSocket reconnection support.
+ - Calls: Implemented WebSocket reconnection support.

 ### Bug Fixes
  - Calls: Fixed a crash on "cannot replaceTrack after peer is destroyed" error.
- - Fixed sharing of text alongside an image on Android.
+ - Fixed an issue with sharing of text alongside an image on Android.

 ### Known Issues
  - Channel sidebar disappears sometimes when the channel categories are not fetched from the server.